 The Thomas Cook Group is the oldest and best-known name in leisure travel with a history of innovation that started in 1841.
 Over 23 million customers choose to travel with Thomas Cook each year.

-The basis of BCT’s contract with Thomas Cook Airlines is to provide emergency transport and accommodation solutions when weather or other external circumstances prevent them from operating flights from UK airports.
-In an average year BCT will assist in over 75 separate invocations, moving and accommodating over 10,000 passengers.
+The basis of CMAC’s contract with Thomas Cook Airlines is to provide emergency transport and accommodation solutions when weather or other external circumstances prevent them from operating flights from UK airports.
+In an average year CMAC will assist in over 75 separate invocations, moving and accommodating over 10,000 passengers.

 In 2015 Thomas Cook Airlines experienced two unprecedented situations where their customers were placed well beyond the everyday inconvenience of flight disruptions.